 Parker Palmer writes that being “medicalized,” obscures the spiritual dimension of some forms of depression.
 “Although it is the furthest thing from the mind when I am in this state, a helpful meaning can be found in the experience.
 Compassion can result when coming out on the other side of it.
 When suffering, if viewed this way, according to Palmer, with a supple and open heart, it makes for more empathy toward the suffering of others to develop.

-Being a resident compared to the land of Oz, I resonate with Parker’s poem, Harrowing, which captures the seedbed of depression:
+Being a resident in the land of Oz, and enjoying the panoramic landscapes of the fields I resonate with Parker’s poem, Harrowing, which captures the seedbed of depression: